 - If the affected person is a minor (under the age of 18), the College has the obligation to report the incident to the Police.
 Refer Child Protection Policy.

-- Incidents of sexual assault and/or sexual harassment will be prioritised to ensure timely action.
+- Incidents of gender-based violence, sexual assault and/or sexual harassment will be prioritised to ensure timely action.

-- A person who discloses or formally reports that they have been sexually assaulted or sexually harassed will be advised of the option to report the incident to police.
+- A person who discloses or formally reports that they have been a victim of GBV, sexual assault or sexual harassment will be advised of the option to report the incident to police.

-- Where a person discloses or formally reports that they have been sexually assaulted or sexually harassed, they will be advised the College’s policy, procedure and legislative obligations.
+- Where a person discloses or formally reports that they have been sexually assaulted,sexually harassed or a victim of GBV, they will be advised the College’s policy, procedure and legislative obligations.

 - Where the incident involves a person under the age of 18, the College has the obligation to report the incident to the Police.
 Refer Child Protection Policy.